nyno-kb/python-101/_episodes/02-data-types.md

 ### Index

-Often in programming languages, individual items in an ordered set of data can be accessed directly using a numeric index or key value.
+Often in programming languages, individual items in an ordered set of data, can be accessed directly using a numeric index or key value.
 This process is referred to as indexing.

 In Python, strings are ordered sequences of character data, and thus can be indexed in this way.
 Individual characters in a string can be accessed by specifying the string name followed by a number in square brackets `[]`.